These are the most exciting new UK hotel openings for 2021 – and the ones that only just managed to open at the end of 2020.

 For food and drink, head to on-site restaurant, The Plumicorn.
 For smaller plates and cocktails, there is The Feather Lounge bar, which leads through to a games room.
 If you don’t want want venture out, order from the room service menu.

-The Lost Poet, Notting Hill – opening July 2021
+The Lost Poet, Notting Hill – open now

 This boutique townhouse on London’s famous Portobello Road is the first foray into hospitality from the team behind design firm, Cubic Studios.